 Fill in the contact form below and we will get in touch with you to discuss your requirements

-Carmarthenshire Museumby Gary Reading, May 2019
+Carmarthenshire Museumby Well Polished Swansea, May 2019

 Visit Carmarthenshire County Museum to discover fascinating and curious art and antiquities from Carmarthenshire’s past.
 It’s the perfect place to soak up the history from a part of Wales steeped in heritage, myth and legend.